sahithyandev/s1/src/content/docs/fluid-mechanics/statics/08-forced-vortex-motion.md

 :::note

-For S1, forced vortex motion, only about vertical axis, is required.
+For s1, forced vortex motion only about vertical axis is required.

 :::